bbcmicrobit/micropython/docs/tutorials/storage.rst

 The Python programming language contains easy to use and powerful ways in which to work with a computer's file system.
-MicroPython on the micro:bit implements a useful subset of these features to make is easy to read and write files on the device, while also providing consistency with other versions of Python.
+MicroPython on the micro:bit implements a useful subset of these features to make it easy to read and write files on the device, while also providing consistency with other versions of Python.

 .. warning::